 “This is our focus right now,” he adds.

 With the close integration between the hardware and software, Synology is setting themselves on a collision course with not just large hardware vendors but the likes of Microsoft and Google who already offer their own cloud-based productivity software.
-But Tu says Synology’s advantage comes from offering the convenience of cloud applications with the ability to run them on your own hardware in your own data centre.
+But Tu says Synology's advantage comes from offering the convenience of cloud applications with the ability to run them on your own hardware in your own data center.

 They have also worked hard to ensure their hardware works optimally with popular virtualisation platforms such as HyperV and VMware so they can offer a complete enterprise storage solution.